microsoftbi/DWH-Generator/README.md

 About PSA TYPE1 and TYPE 2
-	PSA TYPE 1: Updateable PSA.
+PSA TYPE 1: Updateable PSA, for changed data, original data valid_to will be updated.

+Using IS_CURRENT to get latest data.
 Historial data stored using:
 - Valid From
 - Valid To
 - IS CURRENT

 PSA TYPE 2: Insert only PSA.
 Only record LOAD_DTS, no update to changed data row.

 How to use: